rsmp-nordic/core_v4/docs/pages/streams.md

 Access to stream administration can be managed by access control lists on the broker.

-## Stream
+## Pruning
-A streams can be configured to automatically stop when consumers disappear, or have been offline for a predefined period.
+Streams can be configured to automatically stop when consumers disappear, or have been offline for a predefined period.

 This is useful for streams that take up significant bandwidth, and you want to be sure that they are stopped when not used anymore.

 Automatic stopping can be based on timeouts and `presence` message, which informs the node when other nodes go online/offline.

-[To be expanded.]
+[To be expanded]